laurence-lin/Neural-Network-Prediction-for-S-P-500-stock-price/README.md

 ![img](https://github.com/laurence-lin/Neural-Network-Prediction-for-S-P-500-stock-price/blob/master/test%20result_2.png)

+Discussion:

-I found that model selection is important, originally set fewer neurons and get bad reesult.
+1. model selection is important, originally set fewer neurons and get bad reesult.

+2. If training set is large enough, even one hidden layer is able to perform prediction.

+3. Add moving average have no clear improvement on performance.